-- Rejects without prejudice the resources to support the 2025 Governor's Reorganization Plan submitted to the Little Hoover Commission on April 4, 2025, pending the review of reorganization by the Legislature. - Approves the California Interagency Council on Homelessness (Cal ICH), within the Business, Consumer Services and Housing Agency (Agency), requests \$665,000 General Fund in 2025-26 and \$349,000 ongoing for 2.0 positions and contract funding to implement the provisions of AB 799 (Chapter 263, Statutes of 2024).
+- Approves the resources to support the 2025 Governor's Reorganization Plan submitted to the Little Hoover Commission on April 4, 2025, contingent on the plan going into effect. - Approves the California Interagency Council on Homelessness (Cal ICH), within the Business, Consumer Services and Housing Agency (Agency), requests \$665,000 General Fund in 2025-26 and \$349,000 ongoing for 2.0 positions and contract funding to implement the provisions of AB 799 (Chapter 263, Statutes of 2024).